Zerryth/Mermaid/Authentication/AuthArchitectureInBotFramework/ChannelToBot/README.md

 For more information on OAuth fundamentals regarding what exactly the components in OAuth flows are, see [Azure Active Directory V2 Protocols documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols).

 Depending on the request scenario, the User or the Channel itself first authenticates to the authorization endpoint of the Connector (`"/oauth2/v2.0/authorize"`), then authorizes the Channel to send messages to the Bot.
-As part of this process, to ensure the security of this authorization, the Connector, following [OpenID Connect](https://openid.net/connect/) standards, implements [JSON Object Signing and Encryption](https://www.iana.org/assignments/jose/jose.xhtml) (JOSE) specifications.
-After the Channel authenticates and authorizes at the Connector, the Connector creates an access token and identity token, [asymmetrically signing](https://openid.net/specs/openid-connect-core-1_0.html#Signing) both.
+To ensure the security of this authorization, the Connector, following [OpenID Connect](https://openid.net/connect/) standards, implements [JSON Object Signing and Encryption](https://www.iana.org/assignments/jose/jose.xhtml) (JOSE) specifications; after the Channel authenticates and authorizes at the Connector, the Connector creates an access token and identity token, [asymmetrically signing](https://openid.net/specs/openid-connect-core-1_0.html#Signing) both.

 *Channel Acting on Behalf of Itself*
 ```mermaid